← Writing

 There's an obvious objection here, and it's the gut feeling that play is something we file under "childish behaviour".
 Adults are supposed to have grown out of it.

 Look at how we act at work.
 We show up as "professionals".
 We execute tasks, follow processes, move tickets across a board, report against KPIs.
-Every one of those is the lesson mode in office clothes: a known outcome, a defined path, a clear definition of done.
+All of that is lesson mode in office clothes: a known outcome, a defined path, a clear definition of done.
 There's no place on a performance review for "spent three weeks playing with a new tool, shipped nothing, but now actually understands it".
 And when play does sneak into adult work, we quietly rename it into something that sounds more responsible.
 We call it research, or exploration, or a pilot.

 So the exact mode a shifting subject demands is the one professional life has trained us to suppress.
 We didn't lose the ability to play.
 We were taught, gently and constantly, that it isn't what serious people do.